TerryV8/click-count/docs/containerization.md

 ## Easy to scale

 A correctly wrapped application will cover most of the Twelve Factors.
 By design, Docker forces you follow its core principles, such as configuration over environment variables, and communication over TCP/UDP ports.
 And if you’ve done your application right, it will be ready for scaling not only in Docker.

+## Better than Virtual Machine (VM)

+Even if Virtual Machine is a virtualization tools that helps us to spin up new production servers when we need to compare to traditional architecture.

+Virtual Machine are nowadays:
+- slower
+- using a lot of resources
+- not portable
+- not offering that the code is deployed in the same way on all the VM compare to the containarization offered by Docker

+What if we have something like a kind of VM, but faster, smaller and easier to work with than a VM.
+That's what Docker offered.
+We could package the code and the system-level configuration (entire OS, and simulations of all the hardware) in a lightweight package that can stand up quickly and run almost anywhere.

+It is lightweight, because container has only what the app needs in order to run.

 # Install docker